 Dear plant lovers and friends of healthy breathing air,

-After planting the AIRY system, please water carefully over the substrate NEXT to the plant during the first four weeks.
+After planting the AIRY system, please water carefully over the substrate NEXT TO the plant during the first four weeks.

 - AIRY S: about 0.8 liters